What is Interest-Based Negotiation?

 By identifying these interests, the parties can create value for each other and find options that may not have been as readily available had they focused solely on their positions.
 There are two steps to using an integrative bargaining process in a negotiation—identifying interests and creating options.

-1. Create Options: Once the interests have been identified, the parties will need to find solutions to the issue that falls in line with the interests.
+Once the interests have been identified, the parties will need to find solutions to the issues that align with the interests.
 By finding a way to include the interests of both parties in a solution, they end up creating value that was previously not there to be negotiated for.
 In the example above, maybe the person wanting the lights off could wear an eye mask until the other person is done working, or the person wanting to work could work with only some lights on or in a space where the light will not affect the other person.
-Both of these are options that include the interests of both parties in the solution.
+Both of these options include the interests of both parties in the solution.

 To participate in integrative bargaining, the parties will need to focus on identifying the interests at play and finding solutions that include the options.
 This option will typically work best when both parties are working together to find solutions; however, it is possible for one of the parties to introduce the idea and even some solutions that they think may work and include the other party in further conversation.

-Integrative bargaining is important because it is a creative way for the parties to work together to solve the issues that are in front of them, and it helps them walk away from the negotiation feeling as though they won.
+Integrative bargaining is important because it is a creative way for the parties to work together to solve the issues in front of them, and it helps them walk away from the negotiation feeling as though they won.
 It usually gives everyone what they wanted coming into the negotiation and even more.
-Some other benefits of the interest-based approach include the following:
+Some other benefits of the positional bargaining approach include the following:

-• Value: This was mentioned briefly above, but integrative bargaining will often add value to a party’s position as they seek to find a solution.
+This was mentioned briefly above, but integrative bargaining will often add value to a party’s position as they seek to find a solution.
 Many times, the parties will come to a negotiation with a specific solution that they would like to see happen, but it is usually not attainable.
-However, by including interests in the negotiations, the parties are able to find the value that was not part of the original part of value, and it expands the possible outcomes.
+However, by including interests in the negotiations, the parties can find the value that was not part of the original part of the value, and it expands the possible outcomes.
 Likely resulting in a win-win outcome.

-• Relationships: When the parties rely heavily on positional bargaining, they run the risk of ruining relationships by not negotiating an agreement or demanding a solution that ruins their position.
+When the parties rely heavily on positional bargaining, they run the risk of ruining relationships by not negotiating an agreement or demanding a solution that ruins their position.
 By participating in integrative bargaining, the parties are able to work with the other party, potentially strengthening their relationship.
-While it is not always the case that the parties will have a great relationship after a dispute, interest-based negotiation can be helpful in encouraging the relationship to continue.
+While it is not always the case that the parties will have a great relationship after a dispute, interest-based negotiation can help encourage the relationship to continue.

-• Win: Integrative bargaining will often produce a “win-win” result, which means neither party had to accommodate or compromise on their position but worked together to find a solution where both parties win in their minds.
+Integrative bargaining will often produce a “win-win” result, which means neither party has to accommodate or compromise on their position but works together to find a solution where both parties win in their minds.

 These benefits, along with many others, make attempting to participate in interest-based negotiation a great goal.